gabosotob/pingpongscore/project/tasks.md

   - We'll gonna go for a simple backend with full access for any user, so unauthenticated users can save and read app info, in other words... is gonna be a public API.
   - Deleting content is forbidden, this makes sense for an app that doesn't perform authentications on its users.

-  Maybe it's not that safe that any user can see and save a user/game into the company's database, but we're going to make an MVP API with the purpose of showing what the app can do, we can then integrate some authentications middleware.
+  Maybe it's not that safe that any user can see and save a user/game into the company's database, but we're going to make an MVP API to show what the app can do, we can then integrate some authentication middleware.

-  **NOTE**: we are developers who are going to be making the testing with the users, so... we're bringing our own laptop.
+  **NOTE:** we're developers who are going to be making the testing with the users, so... we're bringing our laptops.

   We end up with: